sleekmason/Lilidog/README.md

 Turn it on with the button in the lower left corner or under Toggles in the menu. <br/>
 Change the corners in ~/.config/ld-hotcorners. <br/>
 Currently clockwise from top left: __Thunar, Compton toggle, Exit menu, urxvt terminal__. <br/>

-- This ISO has about everything you could need for simple tasks while still quite responsive.

-- This build running live uses around 300MB ram. <br/>
-Installed: around 280MB <br/>

-This iso comes in at 1.18 GB

 Installed extras include but not limited to: <br/>
 bash-completion /